 In mid-August, the courts agreed with Cooper that the ballot text was misleading and pulled the two amendments off the 2018 ballot.

 In response, the General Assembly reconvened in a special session and rewrote the two amendments, trying to address the issues raised by the judges.

 Cooper amended his complaint in late August to say that the new amendments were still misleading.
 You can read the new allegations here.

 However, a three-judge panel agreed with the General Assembly that the problems had been fixed.
 Cooper is appealing, and the N.C.
 Supreme Court will next hear the case.

 What comes next?

-As you can see, absolutely nothing is settled.
+As you can see, very little is settled.
 The N.C.
 Supreme Court will likely end up deciding all of these issues — and then the General Assembly has shown it can always go back and pass more laws the governor would object to.

 Expect more lawsuits over the rest of Cooper’s tenure as governor.